 It is believed to arrive on a small desert island of dream, paradise, with its white sand beach and its mini-jungle in the background ...

 Surprise!
 The island of Mioskon is actually a bat's lair.

 The only other guests at the resort, during my stay, are a Dutch family on vacation - the parents and a little girl of about 8 years old.
 They only snorkel (fins, mask, snorkel).

 Next, Sarah, a young scientist who came to take surveys for Manta Trust, an English NGO that works to protect mantas rays.
 She dives like me with her camera.
 We are therefore perfectly synchronous as binomials under water.

 I'm lucky, as often, when my solo trips...
-I will do almost "private" diving for most of my stay!
+I will be doing "private" diving for most of my stay!

 I'm happy to meet Nathan, my favorite guide, with whom I had already dived in March.
 Jimmy or Julia, managers of the resort at the time, who have become friends, also come diving with us as soon as they can.
 A dream line-up, for me, the underwater photographer...

 Short.
 That day, we land the family of Dutch on the beach of Mioskon, after the show of bats, who returned to their trees.

 They will go to discover the corals on their side, with one of the Papuan guides of the resort, while we, the bottle divers, will be busy making bubbles a few meters lower...

-Because under the surface, the astonishing Mioskon is also worth seeing ...
+For beneath the surface, the astonishing Mioskon is also worth the detour...
 On the program: giant clams.